SjVer/MQS/tools/vscode-extension/README.md

-# EvIr README
+# MQS Language Extension

-This is the syntax highlighting extension for EvIr.
-For more info go to [the github repository](https://github.com/SjVer/EvIr).
+This is the language extension for MQS.
+For more info go to [the github repository](https://github.com/SjVer/MQS).

 ## Features

 - Syntax highlighting
+- Live diagnostics

 ## Screenshots